 Factor 3 generally looks to the amount of the original work used.
 The court rejected any bright-line rule, such as exact counts of words, pages, or chapters.
 This factor can weigh in favor of fair use if the excerpts are decidedly small and generally fill a legitimate purpose in the course curriculum and are narrowly tailored to accomplish that purpose.
 The lengthier the excerpt, the more the use could potentially harm the market for the work.
 Generally, use of a single chapter or less of a work is more likely to be a fair use than a use of multiple chapters of that work.
 However, the outcome of Factor 3 will vary based on the effect of the favored nonprofit educational purpose of the use under Factor 1, plus the impact of the unfavored market substitution as recognized under Factor 4.

 In evaluating current or potential market harm, Factor 4 considers the effect of the use on the entire market for the work, if the specific use were to become widespread.
 In this case, the court identified the entire market to include any market for sales of the full books and any market for licensing excerpts of the work for electronic reserves.
 The court reached different conclusions about different works, depending on whether the excerpts were available for sale or licensing.
 For example, where the court found no indication that a specific work was available for licensing for electronic reserves, Factor 4 tended to weigh in favor of fair use.
-In those instances where the excerpt licensing market value exceeded the value of the market for the work as a whole, Factor 4 tended not to favor fair use.
+When there is a high demand for excerpts of the work, use of even a very small amount of the work may not be a fair use as exemplified by the below summaries of the District Court’s reasoning in finding no fair use under Factor 4:

 The checklist is a tool that allows you to perform a rigorous fair use analysis, and each portion of the checklist below should be completed.
 Not all of the factors will be present in any given situation.
 Check only those factors that apply to your use.
 Where there are counter factors, usually one or the other applies.
 No single item or factor is determinative of fair use, but several factors carry different weights as indicated below.
 The final determination is based on a weighing or balancing of the four factors.
 You do not need to have all factors or all details pointing in favor of or against fair use.